 Although Kenya has made substantive progress in reducing the prevalence of stunting in children under five (from 35% in 2008 to 26% in 2014), 26% of children under five are still stunted and 11% of them are underweight, while about 4% are overweight or obese.

 Stunting is highest in the Coast, Eastern, and Rift Valley regions.
 Eleven out of 47 counties have a stunting prevalence of above 30%, a level categorized as severe.
 While wasting among children under five is relatively low nationally (4%), it is 14% in the Northern region.

 Kenya’s neonatal mortality and children under five mortality rates also remain high.

-Iron deficiency (26%) and anaemia (42.6%) are high among pregnant women in Kenya, negatively affects the health and development of the mother and her unborn baby.
+Iron deficiency (26%) and anaemia (42.6%) are high among pregnant women in Kenya, which negatively affects the health and development of the mother and her unborn baby.